jetline0/RB_s2s/README.md

 We need to provide the available registers of the system.
 In our case, there are 16 registers.
 Since we have float arrays and no vectorization, the vector length is 32.
 In the case that we have vectorization for AVX512, the vector length is 512.
 By default, the input is float32.
 With this information, the wrapper will be:
 ```
-  3 // for arrays
+  3 // 3 arrays
-  1 // we have one substript
+  1 // we have one substript for the first array
-  Y i 1 // Y array with substript i is a load/store array
+  Y i 1 // Y array, with substript i and 1 is identify that it is a load/store array
-  2 // we have two substript
+  2 // we have two substript for the next array
   A1 ij 0 // A1 array with substript i,j is a load array
   1
   X j 0